 What is antioxidant good for has a simple answer; every cell and organ in the body.

-Oxidative damage to cells causes premature aging of our bodies and virtually the whole gamut of diseases.
+Oxidative damage to cells causes premature aging of our bodies making us vulnerable to virtually the whole gamut of diseases.

 Oxidation is the process whereby molecules lose electrons during a reaction, so it is entirely normal and is happening constantly in the body.
-However if the free radicals thus formed are not immediately neutralised they will damage our cells as they go roaming around the body.
-The lining of blood vessels is particularly vulnerable; first inflammation, then scarring and finally cholesterol deposition.
+However if the free radicals thus formed are not immediately neutralised they will damage our cells as they go roaming about.
+The linings of blood vessels are particularly vulnerable; first inflammation, then scarring and finally cholesterol deposition.
 It's called atherosclerosis.

 This is where antioxidants have a role to play; they neutralise these free radicals so that they will not make us old and sick long before our time.
 Blood will continue to flow freely to the organs.